Experiences of foreign-born professionals in the field of art and culture in Pirkanmaa

 After the event, there will also be space for networking.
 If you like to meet new individuals and professionals from the field of art and culture who are based in Pirkanmaa,

 you are welcome to stay at the Factory 108’s premises and converse with others. the panel discussion will be followed by informal networking in the breakout rooms on Zoom starting at 15:45.

 When: 6.8.
 2021 at 14:00

-• Alternatively, the event will also be streamed online on Zoom.
+Due to significant increase in COVID-19 cases, the event will be only streamed live on Zoom.
 Please note, this event will be recorded for archival purposes.
 If you do not wish to be recorded, keep your camera off for the duration of the event.